deep-spin/explainable-qe-shared-task/README.md

-  author       = {Treviso, Marcos and Guerreiro, Nuno and Rei, Ricardo and Martins, Andr{\'e} F. T.}, year         = 2021, month        = nov, booktitle    = {Proceedings of the Second Eval4NLP Workshop on Evaluation & Comparison of NLP Systems}, publisher    = {Association for Computational Linguistics}, address      = {Online},
+  author       = {Treviso, Marcos and Guerreiro, Nuno and Rei, Ricardo and Martins, Andr{\'e} F. T.}, year         = 2021, month        = nov, booktitle    = {Proceedings of the Second Eval4NLP Workshop on Evaluation and Comparison of NLP Systems}, publisher    = {Association for Computational Linguistics}, address      = {Online},
 }